mkohler/cython_swig/README.rst

     Here is the declaration for GREETING_RS, a function that creates a greeting.
 If you pass it "Monty", it produces "Hello, Monty".

     The suffix RS stands for RETURNS STATUS.
 That is, GREETING_RS produces a greeting but it does not return it.
-It returns success or failure.
+It returns the number of characters in the output string, or a 0 if there was an error.

-    So where does greeting_sr put the greeting?
-The CALLER of greeting_sr passes a buffer to GREETING_SR via the pointer OUTP, and GREETING_SR puts the greeting in that buffer.
+    So where does greeting_rs put the greeting?
+The CALLER of greeting_rs passes a buffer to greeting_rs via the pointer OUTP, and greeting_rs puts the greeting in that buffer.

     This is a common pattern in C libraries.
 The caller allocates the